 - Student authors share their writing with the class and receive encouragement and feedback.

-- Children learn to be a part of an audience by listening to peers share their personal writing,
+- Children learn to be apart of an audience by listening to their peer share their personal writing.

 - Children listen and respond to stories, informational text and poetry.